SECTION I General Dentistry

 THE MODIFIED BASS METHOD

-If you see blood on your toothbrush, try to clean the gum area more thoroughly for several days until the bleeding stops.
+Then remove the floss and place it between the next two teeth.
+Holding the floss taut between your fingers will give you more control, and flossing will be easier.
+If you see blood on the floss, try to clean the gum area more thoroughly for several days until the bleeding stops.
 If you continue to see bleeding, contact your dental hygienist.

 A, Dental floss.
 B, Dental tape.